wx-ecology/CriticaL/README.md

-We use a global telemetry dataset of terrestrial mammals to test whether the spatial **configuration** of human-modified landscapes — quantified as *Settlement porosity*, a percolation-based metric of how settlement patches are arranged — affects mammalian movement beyond the effect of landscape **composition** (the amount or intensity of human modification, quantified as Human Footprint Index, Human Modification Index, or
+We use a global telemetry dataset of terrestrial mammals to test whether the spatial **configuration** of human-modified landscapes — quantified as *settlement porosity*, a percolation-based metric of how settlement patches are arranged — affects mammalian movement beyond the effect of landscape **composition** (the amount or intensity of human modification, quantified as Human Footprint Index, Human Modification Index, or